 Our talent management programme comprises a set of organisational core competencies as well as position specific competencies.
-As part of the annual performance and career development review, all employees can openly discuss their performance and future aspirations with their supervisors.
-They broach topics such as possible career moves and recommended training plans.
+As part of the annual performance and career development review, all employees can openly discuss their performance and future aspirations with their supervisors as well as to identify any training needs.

 We offer all employees comprehensive and competitive remuneration packages.
 These include short-term cash bonus and long-term equity-based reward plans such as restricted share and performance share programmes.
 Such equity-based reward plans help to strengthen the link between reward and performance, as well as to retain talent.

 All employees receive staff benefits including a flexible benefits plan and leave entitlements for maternity/paternity and volunteer reasons.
 We recognise that employees have diverse needs, and a flexible benefits plan enables them to complement their personal medical and insurance needs with those provided by the company.
-Employees can thus customise their benefits to suit their needs.
+Employees can thus customise their benefits for themselves and their families.

-Almost 52.7% of employees have been with us for five years or longer.
-We also interview resigning employees as part of its continuing efforts to improve its retention policies and initiatives.
+Almost 53.3% of employees have been with us for five years or longer.
+We also conduct interviews with the resigning employees as part of its continuing efforts to improve its retention policies and initiatives.

 We believe in talent cross-fertilisation and leverage on CapitaLand's Human Resource function to build people.
 As part of career development and to nurture employees' capability and personal traits, CapitaLand has formal classroom trainings, on-the-job exposure, mentoring/coaching and opportunities for job rotation as well as overseas postings.

 In line with our belief that continual learning is a fundamental building block of growth, we offer comprehensive training and development programmes for employees to acquire relevant knowledge and skills to achieve business excellence.

-In 2016, about 3.0% of our annual payroll was allocated for programmes relating to employee learning and growth.
+In 2017, about 3.7% of our annual payroll was allocated for programmes relating to employee learning and growth.
 We have in place training roadmaps and a wide variety of courses, ranging from project financing and real estate to soft skill subjects such as communications and presentation skills.
 Staff have direct access to a year-long training calendar, which comprises a series of pre-evaluated training courses.
 CapitaLand has an in-house training hub, CapitaLand Institute of Management and Business (CLIMB) which serves the training and development needs of staff.
-In addition, we have established an online learning platform which offers more than 400 programmes, to encourage staff to learn continually and offer them wider choices in terms of courses.

 CapitaLand is committed to providing meaningful jobs for its employees.
 This is in line with the Tripartite Guidelines on Managing Excess Manpower issued by the Singapore Ministry of Manpower together with its tripartite partners, Singapore National Employers Federation and the National Trades Union Congress.